-A graduate of the Juilliard School, cellist Avery Waite is an active performer, teacher and international music education advocate based in New Delhi, India.
+A graduate of the Juilliard School, cellist Avery Waite is an active performer, teacher and international music education advocate.
 A recipient of a 2016-2017 Fulbright Grant to study and perform Hindustani music in India, Avery is excited by the transformative impact of music education and cultural exchange.
 He is involved in a wide range of education programs, social justice initiatives, and cultural diplomacy projects and has taught overseas at music programs in the Middle East, Asia, Central America and the Caribbean.

 In his current role as project leader for MusAid, a music education non-profit organization, he works to support music programs in countries emerging from poverty and conflict by coordinating volunteer teaching workshops and instrument donations.
 Avery is also on faculty with American Voices, a US state department sponsored organization at the forefront of cultural diplomacy through its work in cross-cultural engagement.
 As a teacher with American Voices, Avery has led classical chamber music and orchestral workshops in Turkmenistan, Lebanon and Iraq.
 From 2012-2013, he was based in Kabul Afghanistan, teaching at the Afghanistan National Institute of Music and was a co-director of the widely acclaimed Afghan Youth Orchestra’s tour to the USA.